tebarek-1993/Hospital_mangement_system/README.md

-add some code and customize
+add some code and customize the file